loosenthedark/zen-of-typing/README.md

 ### Potential Future Features:

 - ask user to enter email and send them a breakdown of their typing speed/accuracy (via smtplib module)?

+- real-time user feedback, e.g. incorrectly-typed text highlighted in red so that the user can go back and correct mistake(s) (cf. [this example](https://mithil467.github.io/mitype/))